\1\n \1

 TIFFYesNoYesYesPrint, archival

 I've spent years working with image formats across web development, graphic design, and photography workflows.
-After building and testing dozens of conversion tools, I built this converter to solve the problems I kept running into: slow uploads, privacy concerns, and inconsistent output quality.
-This guide covers everything you need to know about image formats and when to use each one.
+After building and testing dozens of conversion tools, I this converter to solve the problems slow uploads, privacy concerns, and inconsistent output quality.
+This guide covers everything you know about image formats and when to use each one.

 Why Image Format Matters More Than Ever